Verifi® by Retrogen: Non-Invasive Prenatal Testing

-The verifi® Prenatal test represents a major advance in prenatal testing, providing accurate answers about fetal chromosomal health without the risk associated with invasive procedures, such as amniocentesis or chorionic villis sampling (CVS).
+The Verifi® Prenatal Test represents a major advance in prenatal testing, providing accurate answers about fetal chromosomal health without the risk associated with invasive procedures, such as amniocentesis or chorionic villus sampling (CVS).

-verifi® Prenatal Test is a noninvasive prenatal screening that screens for multiple fetal chromosomal aneuploidies using a single maternal blood draw with high sensitivity and specificity. verifi® by Retrogen accurately detects aneuploidies: trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome), and trisomy 13 (Patau syndrome).
+The Verifi® Prenatal Test is a non-invasive prenatal screening that checks for multiple fetal chromosomal aneuploidies using a single maternal blood draw with high sensitivity and specificity.
+Verifi® by Retrogen accurately detects aneuploidies such as trisomy 21 (associated with Down syndrome), trisomy 18 (Edwards syndrome), and trisomy 13 (Patau syndrome).

-- Accurate-Directly analyzes cell-free fetal and maternal DNA with our proprietary SAFeRTM algorithm; very low failure rate (0.1%)
+- Accurate – Directly analyzes cell-free fetal and maternal DNA with our proprietary SAFeRTM algorithm, which has a very low failure rate (0.1%).

-- Easy-Test as early as 10 weeks gestational age (8 weeks of fetal age as determined by date of conception).
-No limitations regarding ethnicity, BMI, ART or egg donor cases.
+- Easy – Test as early as 10 weeks gestational age (8 weeks of fetal age as determined by date of conception).
+No limitations regarding ethnicity, BMI, assisted reproductive technology (ART), or egg donor cases.

-In comparison to other screening options, noninvasive prenatal testing provides more reliable results with a higher positive predictive value than traditional serum screens, and does not carry the risk of complications that an invasive procedure can have.
+In comparison to other screening options, non-invasive prenatal testing provides more reliable results with a higher positive predictive value than traditional serum screens.
+Additionally, it does not carry the risk of complications that invasive procedures can have.